eloquenttech/laravel-scout-mysql/README.md

 As mentioned before, we do not advise this to be used in production.
 We designed this implementation as a way to stub our [Elasticsearch driver](https://github.com/Eloquent-Technologies/laravel-scout-elastic) for use in environments where we do not have access to an elastic search instance.

-## TODO
-- Add the ability to use MySQLs full text search ability on the `index` field, ensuring that the ability to use this with an SQLite database is not broken.

 ## License
 The MIT License (MIT).